SkilledGod/RiotGamesAPIChallenge2/README.md

 ## System notes
 - The game itself is a RESTful webservice.
 For a documentation of the available calls click [here](documentation/game.md).
-- The UI of the game is updated by JavaScript AJAX-Requests to the service.
+- The UI of the game is updated by JavaScript (and the data retrieved by AJAX-Requests to the service mentioned above).